MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Monday 4th March 2019

+### Joke No. 41

+I think I know you're all optimists who see the positive aspects of any situation.

+How do I know this?
+If you look back at the times you've had the most fun, if you remember the times when you've been happiest - my guess is they weren't in comedy clubs.

+And yet here you are.
+See that's optimism.

 ### Saturday 2nd March 2019

 ### What Am I Doing?